janthetrashcan/nstp-profiling-system/README.md

 ```

 Then, create a `.env` file in the root directory (if composer has not made one).
-Copy paste the contents of `.env.example` to the newly created `.env` file.
+Copy the contents of `.env.example` to the newly created `.env` file.

 Afterwards, run the following commands